Stephen-Tellis/home/resume.md

 ### INDUSTRY INTERNSHIPS AND CERTIFICATIONS

 Intern - **Mangalore Refinery and Petrochemicals Ltd.** <span style="float: right; ">December 2015 – January 2016</span>
-An internship centred on maintenance and repair of mechanical components in large industries.
+_An internship centred on maintenance and repair of mechanical components in large industries.  _

 Intern - **Mandovi Motors Pvt.
 Ltd.** <span style="float: right; ">July 2015 – 10 Days</span>
-A hands on experience in repairs and service of Suzuki four wheelers.
+_A hands on experience in repairs and service of Suzuki four wheelers.   _

 Attendee - **Basic course in Automobile Engineering(B-CAT)** <span style="float: right; ">June – July 2015</span>
-Certification at NIE-EicherCentre for Automobile technology.
+_Certification at NIE-EicherCentre for Automobile technology.
 Covered powertrain and control systems of a commercial vehicle with live models, in great detail.
-Practical sessions included tear down and rebuild of an Eicher truck engine.
+Practical sessions included tear down and rebuild of an Eicher truck engine._
+&nbsp;

 ### RECOGNITION & PRESENTATIONS